-An IRCOM module can be enabled for one USART to support IrDA 1.4 physical compliant pulse modulation and demodulation for baud rates up to 115.2Kbps.
+An IRCOM module can be enabled for one USART to support IrDA 1.4 physical compliant pulse modulation and demodulation for baud rates up to 115.2kbps.

-PORTC, PORTD, and PORTE each has two USARTs, while PORTF has one USART only.
-Notation of these peripherals are USARTC0, USARTC1, USARTD0, USARTD1, USARTE0 and USARTF0, respectively.
+PORTC, PORTD, and PORTE each has one USART.
+Notation of these peripherals are USARTC0, USARTD0, and USARTE0, respectively.

-26. IRCOM - IR Communication Module
+25. IRCOM - IR Communication Module

 - Pulse modulation/demodulation for infrared communication

 - IrDA compatible for baud rates up to 115.2Kbps

 - Selectable pulse modulation scheme

 - 3/16 of the baud rate period

 - Fixed pulse period, 8-bit programmable

 - Pulse modulation disabled

 - Built-in filtering

-- Can be connected to and used by any USART
+- · Can be connected to and used by any USART